Super-stability in the Student-Project Allocation Problem with Ties: Abstract

 \section{Abstract}

-The \emph{Student-Project Allocation problem with lecturer preferences over Students} ({ SPA-S}) involves assigning students to projects based on student preferences over projects, lecturer preferences over students, and the maximum number of students that each project and lecturer can accommodate.
-This classical model assumes that preference lists are strictly ordered.
-Here, we study a generalisation of { SPA-S} where ties are allowed in the preference lists of students and lecturers, which we refer to as the \emph{Student-Project Allocation problem with lecturer preferences over Students with Ties} ({ SPA-ST}).
+The \emph{Student-Project Allocation problem with lecturer preferences over Students} ({\sc spa-s}) involves assigning students to projects based on student preferences over projects, lecturer preferences over students, and the maximum number of students that each project and lecturer can accommodate.
+This classical model assumes that each project is offered by one lecturer and that preference lists are strictly ordered.
+Here, we study a generalisation of {\sc spa-s} where ties are allowed in the preference lists of students and lecturers, which we refer to as the \emph{Student-Project Allocation problem with lecturer preferences over Students with Ties} ({\sc spa-st}).
 We investigate stable matchings under the most robust definition of stability in this context, namely \emph{super-stability}.
-We describe the first polynomial-time algorithm to find a super-stable matching or to report that no such matching exists, given an instance of { SPA-ST}.
+We describe the first polynomial-time algorithm to find a super-stable matching or to report that no such matching exists, given an instance of {\sc spa-st}.
 Our algorithm runs in $O(L)$ time, where $L$ is the total length of all the preference lists.
-Finally, we present results obtained from an empirical evaluation of the linear-time algorithm based on randomly-generated { SPA-ST} instances.
-Our main finding is that, whilst super-stable matchings can be elusive, the probability of such a matching existing is significantly higher if ties are restricted to the lecturers' preference lists.
+Finally, we present results obtained from an empirical evaluation of the linear-time algorithm based on randomly-generated {\sc spa-st} instances.
+Our main finding is that, whilst super-stable matchings can be elusive when ties are present in the students' and lecturers' preference lists, the probability of such a matching existing is significantly higher if ties are restricted to the lecturers' preference lists.